 Instructions

-- Use a rub of your choice and some Liquid Smoke.
+- Use a rub of your choice.
 If using my rub, mix ½ cup dark brown sugar, 2 tablespoons kosher salt, 1 tablespoon chili powder, 1 teaspoon garlic powder, 1 teaspoon onion powder, and 1 teaspoon black pepper.

 - Shred with forks.
 It will fall apart.